grafana/grafana/contribute/backend/instrumentation.md

 Span attribute and span event attributes should follow the [attribute naming specification from OpenTelemetry](https://opentelemetry.io/docs/reference/specification/common/attribute-naming/).

-These are a few examples of god attributes:
+These are a few examples of good attributes:

 - `service.version`
 - `http.status_code`